Alaafawzy10/Alaafawzy10/README.md

   <b>My Resume: <a href="https://drive.google.com/file/d/1XZkR4rdsfvK1UAmIaps8HW7WqT_6epyr/view?usp=sharing">RESUME</a></b>
   </br>

-## My Repositories
+# My Repositories

- ## Test Automation with Selenium
+ - <a href="https://github.com/Alaafawzy10/Test-Automation-Selenium"><b>Test-Automation-Selenium</b></a> -> This is a Maven Project Execute A Different Test Cases with Selenium In Java and Deal With Google Chrome and FireFox Web Driver.</br>

-  <a href="https://github.com/Alaafawzy10/Test-Automation-Selenium"><b>Test-Automation-Selenium</b></a> -> This is a Maven Project Execute A Different Test Cases with Selenium In Java and Deal With Google Chrome and FireFox Web Driver.</br>
+ - <a href="https://github.com/Alaafawzy10/Test-APIs-Postman"><b>Test-APIs-Postman</b></a> -> This is an E2E Testing Project that Contains a Collection and some javascript snippets to Run the E2E Test scenario on API which I created with Json-server-auth by Postman app and another some tools. </br>